-The start of trek back was sombre, it was still dark, everybody was tired and nobody could put any thought’s together.
+The start of trek back was somber, it was still dark, everybody was tired and nobody could put any thought’s together.
 However once there was a glimmer of light, the sun peeked through the darkness and the heat hit our faces our spirits raised again.
 Roxy was being nice to me, the golden rolls of the desert made me smile and all was good.

 The guide found a nice dune for us to stop, so we could watch and enjoy with bated breath for the sun come into full view.
 I can honestly say I don’t think I’ve ever seen so many miserable and tired people all become happy and jovial in one place in such a small amount of time.
-The sun rise was literally like somebody flicking a switch.
+The sunrise was literally like somebody flicking a switch.

-Once the sun took It’s rightful place in the sky, we hopped back onto our camels, Roxy and I were friends again and we enjoyed what little time we had left in the Desert.
+Once the sun took Its rightful place in the sky, we hopped back onto our camels, Roxy and I were friends again and we enjoyed what little time we had left in the Desert.

-A long Drive back to Marrakech.
+The long drive back to Marrakech

-The last leg of the tour included the long drive back to Marrakech…I mean a 10 hour ride back, in which most of us just slept.
+The last leg of the tour included the long drive back to Marrakech…I mean a 10-hour ride back, in which most of us just slept.

-Disappointment from other tour groups.
+Disappointment from other tour groups

 We met up with the other guys from our original group one last time before the journey back to Marrakech and they had not had a good time of it.
-They informed us that they were taken to another part of the desert and thus missed the sun set.
+They informed us that they were taken to another part of the desert and thus missed the sunset.
 Some of them had to wait around because their tours didn’t provide enough camels so the poor animals had to take one load and come back for another.
-They also didn’t have any entertainment, and their camps were atrocious according them.
+They also didn’t have any entertainment, and their camps were atrocious according to them.
 (Some of these guys had paid a lot more money than we did with IGoMorocco.)

-My overview of IGoMorocco.
+My overview of IGoMorocco

 Going off my own experience and what I heard from others it looks like I made the right call booking through IGoMorocco.
 Apart from the slight confusion on the first day, everything with them ran smooth.

-They kept in contact with me from the day I booked, sent me reminders the day before, even a message on the morning of the trip.
+IgoMorocco kept in contact with me from the day I booked, sent me reminders the day before, even a message on the morning of the trip.
 I was contacted by their reps after the trip for feedback once the trip was over.

 All in all the small mishaps and confusion added to the fun and adventure.
-IGoMorocco were good to me and I would use them again if I were to go back to morocco.
+IGoMorocco were good to me and I would use them again if I were to go back to Morocco.

 If you’re looking to book a 3 day Marrakech to Desert tour with IGoMorocco – your trip will run something like this:

-You’ll be picked up anytime between 7-8am (from a pre-determined pick up spot I.E cafe France in the medina.)
+- You’ll be picked up anytime between 7-8am (from a predetermined pickup spot I.E cafe France in the medina.)

-People from other groups may be on the same minivan as you, as the drivers just get you to the desert.
+- People from other groups may be on the same minivan as you, as the drivers just get you to the desert.

-That first day you will do all scheduled stops and mini-tours with those in your mini van.
+- That first day you will do all scheduled stops and mini-tours with those in your minivan.

-If you upgrade to take the heated room option (Which I highly recommend in the winter) you will split from the people in your mini van, and stay in a hotel with others who booked through IGoMorocco.
+- If you upgrade to take the heated room option (Which I highly recommend in the winter) you will split from the people in your minivan, and stay in a hotel with others who booked through IGoMorocco.

 - The next morning your original driver and group will meet and you will head to the Sahara desert.

-Once at the Sahara, you’ll split gain from others in the van and stay with those who booked through IGoMorocco.
+- Once at the Sahara, you’ll split gain from others in the van and stay with those who booked through IGoMorocco.

-The camp is shared with people from other tour companies and reps.
+- The camp is shared with people from other tour companies and reps.